elenayc/algo-decision-making-final/README.md

+# This final project is built upon Dr. Wilbur's 2022 paratransit project presented at the ICCPS conference
+nohup ../../../../../../../Applications/Julia-1.9.app/Contents/Resources/julia/bin/julia bin/sim_proc.jl > logs/simulation1.log &

+# Priority score calculation
+Using census data for income and vehicle ownership, a priority score is calculated for each census tract, heuristic_by_track.csv

+# Priority score tagging
+Each bus request is tagged with a priority score, based on what census tract its pick-up location falls under, data/CARTA/processed/para_transit_trips_2021.csv

+# Incorperating priority score into Dr. Wilbur's MCTS routing algorithm

 # iccps-2022-paratransit-public
-This final project is built upon Dr. Wilbur's 2022 paratransit project presented at the ICCPS conference nohup ../../../../../../../Applications/Julia-1.9.app/Contents/Resources/julia/bin/julia bin/sim_proc.jl > logs/simulation1.log &
 Please follow the instructions below.

 Setup data: